EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

-* Negotiation of key derivation, encryption, and signature algorithms:

-   * U proposes one or more algorithms of the following kinds in order of preference:
-       *  HKDF
-       *  AEAD
-       *  Signature verification
-       *  Signature generation

-   * V selects the first supported algorithm of each kind
+* Message types, error messages, and error handling.

-* Verification of common preferred ECDH curve:
+* Verification of common preferred cipher suite (ECDH curve, HKDF, AEAD, Signature algorithm):

-   * U lists supported ECDH curves in order of preference
+   * U lists supported cipher suite in order of preference

-   * V verifies that the ECDH curve of the ephemeral key is the first supported curve
+   * V verifies that the used cipher suite is the first supported cipher suite

 * Transport of opaque application defined data.